AdobeDocs/analytics.en/help/export/data-warehouse/data-warehouse-requests-manage.md

 ## View the history of a request

-You can view the history of any reports that have run.
+You can view the history of any Data Warehouse requests you have made.

 1. In Adobe Analytics, select [!UICONTROL **Tools**] > [!UICONTROL **Data Warehouse**].